526avijitgupta/526avijitgupta.github.io/_posts/2016-08-20-google-summer-of-code’16-with-oppia.markdown

 ### Conclusions:
 Well, during this 3 months of GSoC, I learn it a lot.
 I did the best that I could do with my knowledge and help from Xinyu, Allan, Sean, Ben and Jacob.

 I can say that my work is 95% concluded.
-There’s still some revision to be made, some code to be clean up.
+There’s still a PR left unmerged and some more code I've promised to write.
 And I’m doing that.

 ### Useful Links:
 ##### List of PRs:
 1. https://github.com/oppia/oppia/pull/1891
 2. https://github.com/oppia/oppia/pull/2082